cburschka/trochaic/README.md

   the first variable's name as the render type.
 * `{var1}` is short for `{:var1}`.

+Both types and variable names can contain periods to refer to nested object properties.

 ## Requirements

 Both [jQuery](https://jquery.com/) and [jQuery replaceText](https://github.com/cburschka/jquery-replacetext)